FREE TO ATTEND

 Artificial intelligence is reshaping every corner of the energy industry — from predictive maintenance on pipelines to algorithmic trading in power markets.
 For in-house counsel, this transformation raises urgent questions: What liability frameworks apply when AI systems make consequential decisions?
 How should contracts address AI-generated outputs?
 And how can legal teams harness AI themselves to work smarter and faster?

-This session equips energy lawyers with a practical understanding of where AI is being deployed across the sector and what that means for their day-to-day legal responsibilities.
+This session equips energy lawyers with a practical understanding of the legal, regulatory, contractual, and ethical issues arising from AI deployment across the energy sector and what those developments mean for their day-to-day practice.

 themes + agenda